 Transfer prices between operating segments are on an arm's - length basis in a manner similar to transactions with third parties.

 The following table presents revenue and profit information regarding the Group's operating segments for the years ended 31 December 2015 and 2014, respectively.

-Aramex PJSC and its subsidiaries NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS At 31 December 2015
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 33 SEGMENTAL INFORMATION (continued)